WillBeattie/Finegold_Chess/posts/lichess_blog_f6.md

 Of the many variations of the Gruenfeld this is perhaps the most popular, and it downright stinks without f6.
 White sacrifices the exchange to get Black's Gruenfeld fianchettoed bishop, leaving the dark squares around black's king vulnerable.
 The move f6 is badly needed to block the long diagonal https://lichess.org/study/9HUPUTCa/tpf4kQ8k#26

+## Conclusion
+I hope you enjoyed this exploration and learned to love f6 just a little bit more.
+Constraints can be illuminating and fiddling with Stockfish was easier than I thought.
+My next project might be trying to make a version that uses all of Ben's rules to see what madness it cooks up.
+I suspect "Always play Kb8" might be debilitating in endings :).

+If you're curious about how your pet line fares in the no-f6 universe, a full list of the positions tested and SF & FF evaluations is available here: [Results Table on Github]().

 [^1] Evaluations done at depth 30